What Is NGSS?

 Next Generation Science Standards (NGSS).
 The 19 states are Arkansas, California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Kansas, Kentucky, Maryland, Michigan, Nevada, New Hampshire, New Jersey, New Mexico, Oregon, Rhode Island, Vermont and Washington.

-Nineteen states (representing 29% of U.S. students) have developed their own standards based on recommendations in the
+Twenty states (representing 29% of U.S. students) have developed their own standards based on recommendations in the